DevExpress-Examples/reporting-winforms-export-reports-to-diff-sheets-in-xlsx-file-with-spreadsheet-document-server/Readme.md

 [![](https://img.shields.io/badge/📖_How_to_use_DevExpress_Examples-e9f6fc?style=flat-square)](https://docs.devexpress.com/GeneralInformation/403183)
 [![](https://img.shields.io/badge/💬_Leave_Feedback-feecdd?style=flat-square)](#does-this-example-address-your-development-requirementsobjectives)
 <!-- default badges end -->
-# Reporting for WinForms - How to Export Reports to Different Sheets in an XLSX file using Spreadsheet Document Server
+# Reporting for WinForms - How to Export Reports to Different Sheets in an XLSX file using Spreadsheet Document API

-This example illustrates how to use the Spreadsheet Document Server to export different reports to different sheets of a single XLSX file.
+This example illustrates how to use the [DevExpress Spreadsheet Document API](https://docs.devexpress.com/OfficeFileAPI/14912/spreadsheet-document-api) to export different reports to different sheets of a single XLSX file.

+You need a license for the [DevExpress Office File API Subscription](https://www.devexpress.com/products/net/office-file-api/) or [DevExpress Universal Subscription](https://www.devexpress.com/subscriptions/universal.xml) to use the Spreadsheet Document API in production code.

 ## Files to Review